I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fwpsk/nf-fwpsk-fwpsapplymodifiedlayerdata0.md

 ## -remarks
 <p><b>FwpsApplyModifiedLayerData0</b> should be called once for every call made to
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff550087">FwpsAcquireWritableLayerDataPointer0</a>, even if the callout driver didn't modify any data.</p>

-<p><b>FwpsApplyModifiedLayerData0</b> should be called once for every call made to
-    <a href="https://msdn.microsoft.com/library/windows/hardware/ff550087">FwpsAcquireWritableLayerDataPointer0</a>, even if the callout driver didn't modify any data.</p>
+    <a href="..\fwpsk\nf-fwpsk-fwpsacquirewritablelayerdatapointer0.md">FwpsAcquireWritableLayerDataPointer0</a>, even if the callout driver didn't modify any data.</p>

 ## -requirements
 <table>